ackertyson/provide-mssql/README.md

 Ticket = require '../models/ticket'

 class TicketHandler
-  # req, res, next are passed from Express; here we're dereferencing BODY from
+  # req is passed from Express; here we're dereferencing BODY from req
-  # req because it's all we need...
+  #  because it's all we need...
   get: ({ body }) ->
     Ticket.all body._filters